The Rocks and Sydney Cove in 1807.

 The British did nothing about their new aquisition till after a number of years, when at the urgings of Joseph Banks (the botanist with the Cook expedition), decided to establish a colony in this far flung corner of the earth.

 "By the discoveries and enterprise of our officers many new countries which know no sovereign, and that hold out the most enticing allurements to European adventurers.
-None are more inviting than New South Wales" - Joseph Banks
+None are more inviting than New South Wales"

 In no small measure this was due to the American War of Independence preventing Britain sending her convicts to the American colonies.
-Some of the more unusual crimes that people were convicted of and sentenced to being sent to the colonies included setting fire to underwood or stealing children with their apparel.
+Some of the more unusual crimes that people were convicted of and sentenced to being sent to the colonies included setting fire to underwood and stealing children with their apparel.

 The history of Australia began when The First Fleet, commissioned by Thomas Townshend, Baron Sydney, set sail for Botany Bay on May 13, 1787.
 Led by Captain Arthur Phillip, the fleet comprised of the frigate HMS Sirius, four storeships, the armed tender Supply, the Golden Grove, Borrowdale, Fishburn and six transports, the Scarborough, Lady Penrhyn, Friendship, Charlotte, the Prince of Wales and the Alexander.